Sandy Art:a hobby with endless possibilities!

-- the difference between the types of adhesive foil
+1. The difference between the types of adhesive Sandy foil

-This foil is easy to use on light-coloured or transparent (glass or plastic) backgrounds.
-Because the foil is transparent, it may change the colour of the sand when used on dark backgrounds, because there is a chance the background shows through.
-The foil has a strong adhesive layer, allowing you to rub over a sand decoration without the sand coming loose.
+This film is easy to use on light-coloured or transparent (glass or plastic) backgrounds.
+Because the foil is transparent, it may change the colour of the sand when used on dark backgrounds as the background showes through.
+The film has a strong adhesive layer, allowing you to rub over a sand decoration without the sand coming loose.
 Due to its strong adhesive layer, this foil is less suitable for being used with Sandy Art templates.

 The types of foil are available in various sizes and shapes, as shown under the heading "Sandy foil".

 Take Sandy Art sand on the sand spoon.
-Hold it at a height of approx. 4 cm and drop the sand.
+Hold it close above the film and drop the sand.
 This results in a large volume of sand having landed at one spot so that the colours are brighter and more uniform.
 When using this technique you should bear in mind that where you have dropped sand you cannot drop another colour on top of it.
 Always press the sand firmly with the brush and brush it clean.